IsCodingTime/MyMicroIDE/README.md

 ## About copyright / license
 We use the GPL as the license, which clearly states what you can and cannot do.
 For details, see https://www.gnu.org/licenses/gpl-3.0.en.html
 ##  About third party code references
-Some codes in the mucodeeditor project of Sumu orange are cited (approved).
+Sumu Cheng(苏沐橙) in the mucodeeditor project of Sumu orange are cited (approved).
 See: https://github.com/CaiMuCheng/MuCodeEditor
 ## About the ideas
 The idea comes from the mucodeeditor project of Sumu Cheng(苏沐橙).
 See the following for details: https://github.com/CaiMuCheng/MuCodeEditor